kotv-gaming/kotv-docs/KOTV Constitution.md

 ### Community Meeting

 The Community Meeting is held between **Community Leader **mandates to vote upon Official Members election: **Community Leader, Force Commander** (and all elected individuals) and also **Staff**.
-It is also the only place where the **Constitution** can be modified on a two third vote.
 A **Community Meeting** is only open to **members**.

 ### Staff

 The **Staff** are elected members during either a Community Meeting or during a **Staff Meeting**.
-**Staff Meetings** are led by the **Community Leader**.
-Matters of the organisation can be addressed and decisions can take place with majority votes (50%).

-### Right to contest

-To call for an early reelection an exceptional **Community Meeting **has to be held.
-A petition from the members can turn the decision from an official vote given the right requirements (see Constitution 5.2 and 5.3).
-A two thirds majority vote of the **members** is required.

 ## Paragraph I: Administration